Ryan Howard (The Office)

 Ryan Bailey Howard is a fictional character in the American television series The Office.
-He is portrayed by B. J. Novak, one of the show's writers, directors, and the executive producer.
-He is based on the character of Ricky Howard from the original British version of The Office, as well as Neil Godwin during the fourth season.
-His role was well received and in turn resulted in him becoming a reoccurring character.
+He is portrayed by B. J. Novak.
+Novak also served as a writer, director, and executive producer for the show.
+He is based on the character Ricky Howard from the original British version of The Office, as well as Neil Godwin during the fourth season.
+He is one of the main characters in seasons 1-8 and is a guest character in season 9.
+The name is a tribute to the Philadelphia Phillies' starting first baseman during the series' first run.

 Character profile

-Little is shown in the show about Ryan Howard's early life, but it is revealed in a deleted scene from "Diversity Day" that he grew up in Scranton.
-In the episode "The Story of Subtle Sexuality", Ryan mentions that his parents live in separate houses.
-At the beginning of the series, Ryan Howard is a temporary employee at the Scranton branch of the fictitious paper distributor Dunder Mifflin who joined the staff in the first episode, earning him the nickname "The Temp".
+Little is shown in the show about the character's early life, but it is revealed in a deleted scene from "Diversity Day" that he grew up in Scranton.
+In the web episode "The Story of Subtle Sexuality," Ryan mentions that his parents live in separate houses.
+At the beginning of the series, Ryan Howard is a temporary employee at the Scranton branch of the fictitious paper distributor, Dunder Mifflin, who joined the staff in the first episode, earning him the nickname "The Temp."

 In early episodes, he is shown to be uncomfortable with his professional relationship with his boss, Michael Scott.
 Michael often forces Ryan to carry out menial tasks for him, while at the same time becoming obsessed with Ryan's personal life and trying to gain Ryan's friendship.
 As the series progresses, Ryan begins to display a great deal of contempt and disdain for both his coworkers and his job.
 This becomes more apparent when Ryan is promoted in "The Job" to work at Dunder Mifflin's corporate office in New York.
-This leads to Ryan becoming an egotistical braggart despite lackluster sales skills.
-In the season 4 finale "Goodbye, Toby", Ryan is arrested for committing fraud.
-He is eventually released and required to work community service.
+In the Season 4 finale, "Goodbye, Toby," Ryan is arrested for committing fraud.
+He is eventually released and sentenced to work community service.

-In the season 5 premiere, Ryan returns to the Scranton branch after Michael arranges for him to work in Pam's previous job as receptionist.
-However, his malevolent aspirations to climb back to the top of the corporate ladder are revealed when he adds Jim and Kevin to a list of people who "will be sorry" when he returns to the top.
-In a deleted scene, he would add Dunder Mifflin CFO David Wallace to that list after Wallace called and became irate upon learning of Ryan's return to the Scranton branch.
+In the Season 5 premiere, Ryan returns to the Scranton branch of Dunder Mifflin after Michael arranges for him to replace their previous receptionist, Pam Beesly.
+His aspirations to climb back to the top of the corporate ladder are revealed when he adds coworkers Jim Halpert and Kevin Malone to a list of people who "will be sorry" when he returns to the top.
+In a deleted scene, he would add Dunder Mifflin CFO David Wallace to that list after Wallace called and became irate upon learning of Ryan's return to the Scranton branch, causing Ryan to cry.